 Peter joined Watsi on July 11th, 2014.
-Six years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Peter's most recent donation traveled 8,800 miles to support Theary, a teacher from Cambodia, to fund myringoplasty ear surgery.

 Peter has funded healthcare for 79 patients in 11 countries.